zzxiang/external-media-without-import/readme.txt

 2. Enter the url of the external media you'd like to add to the media library and click 'Add'.

 == Changelog ==

+= Version 1.0.3 =
+Multiple URL links can be added in batch to the media library, with one URL per line in the text box.

 = Version 1.0.2.1 =
 Just changed the readme file, the changelog in previous readme file seems not work.